cs231n/cs231n.github.io/neural-networks-3.md

 **Prefer one validation fold to cross-validation**.
 In most cases a single validation set of respectable size substantially simplifies the code base, without the need for cross-validation with multiple folds.
 You'll hear people say they "cross-validated" a parameter, but many times it is assumed that they still only used a single validation set.

 **Hyperparameter ranges**.
 Search for hyperparameters on log scale.
 For example, a typical sampling of the learning rate would look as follows: `learning_rate = 10 ** uniform(-6, 1)`.
 That is, we are generating a random random with a uniform distribution, but then raising it to the power of 10.
 The same strategy should be used for the regularization strength.
-As mentioned, for some parameters such as momentum, it is more common to search over a fixed set of values such as [0.5, 0.9, 0.95, 0.99] .
+Intuitively, this is because learning rate and regularization strength have multiplicative effects on the training dynamics.
+For example, a fixed change of adding 0.01 to a learning rate has huge effects on the dynamics if the learning rate is 0.001, but nearly no effect if the learning rate when it is 10.
+This is because the learning rate multiplies the computed gradient in the update.
+Therefore, it is much more natural to consider a range of learning rate multiplied or divided by some value, than a range of learning rate added or subtracted to by some value.
+Some parameters (e.g. dropout) are instead usually searched in the original scale (e.g. `dropout = uniform(0,1)`).

 **Prefer random search to grid search**.
 As argued by Bergstra and Bengio in [Random Search for Hyper-Parameter Optimization](http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf), "randomly chosen trials are more efficient for hyper-parameter optimization than trials on a grid".
 As it turns out, this is also usually easier to implement.